StefanRomanov/Ask-Me-Anything/README.md

 ## Installation

-Run `npm install` in both 'front-end' and 'back-end' folders.Front-end runs by default on `http://localhost:4200/` and the back-end on `http://localhost:3000/`.
+Run `npm install` in both 'front-end' and 'back-end' folders.Front-end runs by default on `http://localhost:4200/`.

 ## Functionality overview